Social network and subscription website terms and conditions

 - Distance contracts: cancellation right: cancellation right for consumers; cancellation right for services and digital content; consumer agreement to provision of services; exercise of cancellation right; refund upon services distance contract cancellation; refund method; refund timing for services and digital content.

-- Your content: licence: definition of user content; licence of user content; sub-licensing of user content; right to bring proceedings in respect of user content; waiver of moral rights in user content; user may edit own content; delete etc user content on breach.
+- Our rights to use your content: definition of user content; licence of user content; sub-licensing of user content; right to bring proceedings in respect of user content; waiver of moral rights in user content; user may edit own content; delete etc user content on breach.

-- Your content: rules: user content warranty; no unlawful user content; user content rules.
+- Rules about your content: user content warranty; no unlawful user content; user content rules.

 - Report abuse: request to report abuse; how to report abuse.